Copyright 2024 Xanadu Quantum Technologies Inc.

 .. note::

-The circuits that generated from this pass are currently not executable on any backend.
+addition, the circuits generated by this pass are currently executable on

 Args: